 Be a street designer!

 What will our streets look like in the future?
 How many parallel forms of transportation and mobility will exist on a street?
 What will the landscape of the street look like?
+Will there be streets at different levels?
 Will we have street rooms?
+Design the street of your dreams using STREETMIX.
 Imagine a street of the future and draw or collage it.
+Show it to your friends.
+Upload it to the gallery.

 - Google Map Street Views